paymill/paymill-magento/README.md

 # Configuration

-Afterwards go to System > Configuration > Payment Methods and configure the Paymill payment method (insert your Paymill test or live keys).
+Afterwards go to System > Configuration > Payment Methods and configure the Paymill payment methods you intend to use (insert your Paymill test or live keys for each payment method).

 In the configuration set API-URL to https://api.paymill.de/v2/.